mmkuang/grayclhn.github.io/index.md

   a free/open-access textbook development project that you should contribute to.

-This page is mirrored at <http://www.econ.iastate.edu/~gcalhoun> and
+This page is available at <http://www.econ.iastate.edu/~gcalhoun> or
 <http://gray.clhn.org>.
 They should be identical.

 [cv]: http://www.econ.iastate.edu/sites/default/files/profile/cv/calhoun-cv.pdf